AnimaApp/anima-dsa/packages/docs/guide/manage-components/sync-components.md

 :::

-> **Note**: you can review the documentation of [Github Actions](https://docs.github.com/en/actions/learn-github-actions) and [CircleCI](https://circleci.com/developer) to learn more about how to setup your CI/CD environment.
+> **Note**: you can review the documentation of [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions) and [CircleCI](https://circleci.com/developer) to learn more about how to setup your CI/CD environment.

 ### Sync from a local Storybook